 According to TikTok, 39% of users have discovered a product or brand on this app they didn’t know about before — interesting, right?

 Furthermore, TikTok has partnered with Shopify to launch a shopping tab if you will.
-Merchants or sellers with a TikTok account can add shopping tabs into their brand’s profile showcasing their catalog.
+Merchants or sellers with a TikTok account can add shopping tabs to their brand’s profile showcasing their catalog.
+Shopify and TikTok will bring product links to Shopify merchants.

 Pinterest is another well-known social media app that more than 400 million users are constantly using it.
 This is a search engine/social media platform that specializes in images.